chrisnoonan98675/site/xl-release/how-to/relationships-plugin.markdown

 - XL Release 7.5.0
 ---

-The XL Release Relationships feature allows you to visualize relationships between releases and manage multiple releases at the same time.
+The Release Relationships View allows you to visualize relationships between releases and manage multiple releases at the same time.

 ## Features